ryan-mcclue/unsw/comp2511/wk1.md

 Object superclass
-abstract must override to instantiate (override for polymorphism) interface has all implicitly abstract (allows for diamond-inheritance)
+abstract must override to instantiate (override for polymorphism) interface has all implicitly abstract; has no state (allows for diamond-inheritance)
 - Behavioural (callbacks)
 - Structural (generics)
 - Creational (singleton)